Living in Williamson County, TN

 While Williamson County has many employment opportunities, four main industries dominate the county's job market: professional & business services, retail, leisure & hospitality, and government.
-Professional services, such as lawyers and accountants, make up 23% of the county's workforce, making it the most popular industry among Williamson County residents.
-This is followed by retail, where 12% of residents are employed.
-Leisure/hospitality workers and government workers each make up 11% of the county's workforce.
-Smaller industries in the area include real estate, manufacturing, management, construction, and more.
+Professional and technical services make up nearly 12% of the county's workforce, with only healthcare being more popular at around 16% of Williamson County workers.
+This is followed by retail, where about 11% of residents are employed.
+Education is next at 8–9% of the workforce, with leisure/hospitality-related fields combining for around 10%.
+Smaller industries in the area include real estate, finance, manufacturing, management, construction, and more.

 More information about finding a job in Williamson County, Tennessee: